Are your little ones throwing things? People telling you - oh! it's only a phase or - don't worry, they'll grow out of it.

 Easy to carry on a picnic for some outdoor fun .
 Or to granny and granddad's house to save those precious ornaments.

 These games are a fun way of getting the whole family involved - get them to pitch in - ha ha!
 Or your little thrower can throw to their hearts delight when they've worn out everyone else.

 These games are simple and fun to play.
 They're loved by children and enjoyed by adults.
 Lots of family entertainment to be had for little outlay and an outlet for the overwhelming energy of little pitchers.

 People who already bought these have said that they are sturdy and great value for the price.

-Simple construction - the sturdy wooden pegs screw into the wooden base smoothly.
+Simple construction - the sturdy colored wooden pegs screw into the wooden base smoothly.

-It comes with five rope rings and an extra ten plastic ones.
+It comes with five color co-ordinated rope rings.

 This comes with its own carrying case making it easy to transport.